 Introducing SPIRIT: This little girl was originally rescued by her owner from Cyprus and is a wonderfully spotty pied girl.
 She is only just over a year old but sadly work commitments meant that she had to come to us, very sad indeed as she has clearly been very loved and well-cared for, and that shows in her demeanour.
 Spirit is a very confident and affectionate girl.
 She is also enjoying being pampered in her foster home so that seems to be something she has been used to – which is exactly as it should be for a Frenchie!
 Watch our for her updates too.

-Introducing HARVARD: It seems unfair to label this lad as one of our Problem Children because he is only 11 months old, but he has had a very unsettled start to life with at least 4/5 different homes that we are aware of.
+Introducing HARVARD: Now Adopted!
+It seems unfair to label this lad as one of our Problem Children because he is only 11 months old, but he has had a very unsettled start to life with at least 4/5 different homes that we are aware of.
 The chances of him knowing what is acceptable and not is greatly impaired by such instability.
 Harvard is a lovely brindle lad but has some guarding issues around food and toys too – this is not so unusual in a young dog but he needs to learn manners and this is slowly happening in his foster home.
 He is living with a resident dog who can guide him, but Harvard can be rather bossy (probably hormonal) and so we will watch his progress with interest and bring you updates accordingly.

 Introducing HURRICANE: Quite an apt name for a windy Frenchie, eh?
 Fortunately though, our Hurricane is not as destructive as the real thing but he certainly does seem to have some anxieties around sudden, loud noises.
 He is a very handsome fawn lad with a real Teddy Bear look about him – I collected Hurricane from a local rescue centre where he had been for a couple of months but was attracting the wrong kind of home, unsurprisingly with his good looks.
 He has had a few homes in his short life, he is not quite 4 yet.
 He does have some anxiety issues and is with an incredibly patient and caring foster-family who want to help him through his issues.
 A wonderful resident dog can show him the way but he needs to be able to relax fully first and so we will give him all the help we can to do that.
 We plan to discover if he may have an inner ear issue, as all signs point to that and we want to do whatever we can to help him.